tsedio/tsed/docs/docs/exceptions.md

 ## 404 ResourceNotFound

 Ts.ED throw a @@ResourceNotFound@@ error when nothing routes are resolved by the router.
-By using Exception filter, is now possible to manage this error and customize the response sent to your consumer.
+By using Exception filter, it is now possible to manage this error and customize the response sent to your consumer.

 Create a new ResourceNotFoundFilter in the filters directories and copy/paste this example: